 Present Progressive Tense: I am drinking coffee.

-The present progressive tense is used to:
+We use the present progressive tense to:

-- describe something that is happening (is in progress) at the moment of speaking.
+- Describe something that is happening (is in progress) at the moment of speaking.
 It began before now, is currently happening, and will probably continue into the future for some time.

-- describe something that is in progress, in a general sense.
+- Describe something that is in progress, in a general sense.
 It is not actually happening right now.

-- describe a future event that will definitely happen, usually a planned or scheduled event.
+- Describe a future event that will definitely happen, usually a planned or scheduled event.

 In progress: You are reading this blog post.
 You started reading this blog post a few minutes ago.
 You are currently in the middle of reading it.
 If I’ve done a good job, you will continue to read it (into the future).